Ashe County Park: 527 Ashe Park Rd, Jefferson, NC 28640

-The Ashe County Arts Council is excited about the 2023 ASHE COUNTY BLUEGRASS AND OLD TIME FIDDLERS CONVENTION!
-The Arts Council is committed to preserving and honoring the musical heritage of our community, and what better way to do that than with a super weekend of music!
+Ashe County Arts Council is committed to preserving and honoring the musical heritage of our community, and what better way to do that than with a super weekend of music!
 Any proceeds from the Fiddlers Convention are used to support the Junior Appalachian Musicians Program or JAM.
 JAM provides instruction at the Ashe Civic Center in fiddle, banjo and guitar for students in grades 3-8.

 The 52nd annual Fiddlers Convention will be held at Ashe County Park July 28-29, rain or shine.
-The weekend will be filled with individual instrumental and band competitions with $4350 in prize money for the winners, a Friday evening concert with local groups, food, craft vendors and instrument makers, and good times for musicians and audience members alike.
+The weekend will be filled with individual instrumental and band competitions with $4350 in prize money for the winners, a Friday evening concert with The Crooked Road Ramblers and Kelly and the Cowboys, food, instrument makers, and good times for musicians and audience members alike.
 We’re excited to be offering a jamming workshop this year, too.

 2022 Ashe County Bluegrass and Old Time Fiddlers Convention